mesosphere/dcos-docs-site/pages/services/percona-mongo/0.2.0-3.4.13/index.md

 enterprise: 'no'
 ---

-DC/OS _SERVICENAME_ Service is an automated service that makes it easy to deploy and manage _SERVICENAME_ on Mesosphere [DC/OS](https://mesosphere.com/product/), eliminating nearly all of the complexity traditionally associated with managing a cluster of _SERVICENAME_ nodes.
+DC/OS percona-mongo Service is an automated service that makes it easy to deploy and manage percona-mongo on Mesosphere [DC/OS](https://mesosphere.com/product/), eliminating nearly all of the complexity traditionally associated with managing a cluster of percona-mongo nodes.

 ## Features